What are topical steroids?

-Topical steroids have revolutionized the practice of dermatology since they were introduced in the late 1950s.
-They are effective anti-inflammatory preparations used to control eczema/dermatitis and many other skin conditions.
-They are also called topical corticosteroids or
+Topical steroids are effective anti-inflammatory preparations used to control eczema/dermatitis and many other skin conditions.
+They are also called topical corticosteroids, glucocorticosteroids, and

 The topical steroids can be divided up into four groups according to their strength.
 As a general rule, use the weakest possible steroid that will do the job.
 However, sometimes it is appropriate to use a potent preparation for a short time to make sure the skin condition clears completely.

 Topical steroids are also available in combination with other agents for example antibacterial and antifungal agents.

 Topical steroids are prescription medicines regulated by Health Authorities.
 The products listed here are the generic (and trade) names of those available in New Zealand currently (February 2014 ).
 The products available in other countries may be different.
 For example, in the USA, the classification of topical steroids places them in seven potency classes.
 Seek the advice of a pharmacist or your own medical practitioner if you require more information.

 Very potent or superpotent (up to 600 times as potent as hydrocortisone)

 Potent (100-150 times as potent as hydrocortisone)